 Hepatitis C Medicaid Affinity Group: Supporting State-Generated Solutions to Eliminating HCV

-New HCV treatments can result in a cure for approximately 95% of people who take them.
-People who are cured of their HCV experience multiple health benefits and are significantly less likely to develop severe liver disease, liver cancer, and liver failure, which can be very costly conditions.
+A significant number of people with HCV have public insurance, including Medicaid, or are in correctional settings.
 However, many states have experienced challenges in providing HCV treatment for patients with Medicaid and other public insurance.
-More intensive efforts are needed and model programs must be replicated to increase screening and diagnosis, ensure follow up care, manage the costs of treatment, and raise provider and public awareness about HCV risks and new treatments that offer a strong chance of a cure.
+More intensive efforts are needed and model programs must be replicated to increase screening and diagnosis, ensure follow-up care, manage the costs of treatment, and raise provider and public awareness about HCV risks and available treatments.

 - Develop and implement innovative HCV-related policies and programs;